 Another way cybercriminals operate is by having a foothold in platforms that lease out logical space to businesses, such as GoDaddy.
 These platforms are a perfect playground for hiding illicit activity, sending spam or phishing emails, and running malware that is a part of a bonnet.

 Persistence requires minimum effort, but it pays well.
 So, it has become a constant threat in everyone’s threat model.

-Along with the changes in cyberthreats, we are starting to see the evolution of the threat actor.
-For example, a nation-state or a government entity may have motives around the information compromise, so that citizens can be tracked against political affiliations, possible terrorist collusions, ideologies counter to a political party that may influence social stability, etc. Furthermore, the interest in intellectual property theft by nation-states is a growing concern in the current geopolitical landscape.
+Along with the changes in cyber threats, we are starting to see the evolution of the threat actor.
+For example, a nation-state or a government entity may have motives around the information compromise so that citizens can be tracked against political affiliations, possible terrorist collusions, ideologies counter to a political party that may influence social stability, etc. Furthermore, the interest in intellectual property theft by nation-states is a growing concern in the current geopolitical landscape.

 VerSprite’s team of cybersecurity experts monitors events and incidents throughout the year.
 Their comprehensive analysis is then compiled into our annual Envisions threat report.

 Our company aims to educate both clients and peers in the industry.
 Since VerSprite’s inception 16 years ago, we have done adversarial exercises and security program management.
 Today, we have six different lines of business.
 VerSprite’s teams specialize in offensive security efforts, security research for hire on 0-day and N-day exploits, and conduct threat intel analysis.
-Our DevSecOps provide security automation for clients, and governance risk and compliance team (GRC) focuses on building, managing, and optimizing security programs for our clients’ organizations.
+Our DevSecOps provides security automation for clients, and the governance risk and compliance team (GRC) focuses on building, managing, and optimizing security programs for our clients’ organizations.